Phone: (202) 296-5505 Email: info@winvale.com

 What is the GSA Minimum Sales Requirement?

-Finding Business as a GSA Schedule Holder
+Finding Business as a GSA Schedule Contractor

 Another avenue of approach is to set yourself apart from the competition where possible.
 Determine if your business qualifies for any small business set-asides.
 The Small Business Association’s (SBA’s) set-asides apply to GSA Schedules and provide opportunities to become more competitive by certifying as one or more of the following: 8(a) Business Development, Women-Owned, Veteran Owned, Service-Disabled Veteran-Owned, or HUBZone.